zoomed in mold spores

 Fatigue

-So often, we can get run down by any number of things.
-Stress, lack of sleep, over-exertion, just to name a few.
+So often, we can get run down by any number of things, like stress, lack of sleep, or over-exertion, just to name a few.
 But fatigue can start inside the body, too.

 This is where your body shuts different processes down to try to survive.
 It includes energy production.